-We expect our general and administrative expenses to increase as we continue to support our growth and as we prepare to become and operate as a public company in the United States.
+We expect our general and administrative expenses to increase as we continue to support our growth and as we operate as a public company in the United States.
 Such costs include increases in our finance and legal personnel, additional external legal and audit fees, and expenses and costs associated with compliance with the regulations governing public companies.
 We also expect to incur increased costs for directors' and officers' liability insurance and an enhanced investor relations function.